monmon8/borisbikes/README.md

      -> the line number : 1: from (irb):1
      -> fixing the error : we should define docking station in our code

+     As a member of the public
+So I can return bikes I've hired
+I want to dock my bike at the docking station

+     As a member of the public
+So I can decide whether to use the docking station
+I want to see a bike that has been docked

+Nouns:
+member
+docking station
+bike
+Verbs:
+use
+see
+hire
+dock

+ Objects           Messages
+member         | see
+bike            | docked?
+docking station | dock